Tell Me It's Taboo

 Ernie Els wins the Open Championship at Muirfield.

-R Beem wins the USPGA.
+R Beem wins the US PGA Championship.

 Europe wins the Ryder Cup, beating the USA at the Belfry by three points.